HL7/fhir-shorthand/input/pagecontent/reference.md

 FSH allows internal and external items to be referred to by name, id, or canonical URL.

 A FSH item within the same project SHOULD be referred to by the name or id given in the item's [declaration statement](#declaration-statements).
 Core FHIR resources SHOULD be referred to by name, e.g., `Patient` or `Observation`.
 Items from external IGs and extensions, profiles, code systems, and value sets in core FHIR SHOULD be referred to by their canonical URLs, since this approach minimizes the chance of name collisions.
-In cases where an external name or id clashes with an internal name or id, then the internal item takes precedence, and external item MUST be referred to by its canonical URL.
+In cases where an external name or id clashes with an internal name or id, then the internal item takes precedence, and the external item MUST be referred to by its canonical URL.

 ### FSH Paths